 Of course you have to pay for the traffic you get (that’s where the pay per click bit comes from) but many businesses prefer the predictability of PPC over the possibility of ranking fluctuation and the time and other costs of SEO.
 It has other advantages too such as the ability to control the flow of leads coming into your business and the ability to test how your web pages can be optimised for conversions, as well as the ability to conduct test marketing for particular products in a highly controlled manner.

-The business of running an effective AdWords campaign can be challenging as there are a number of complexities from keyword choice and keyword matching options, to device scheduling and bidding, goal tracking and more.
-Most small businesses find they waste a lot of their AdWords budgets when doing the job themselves, waste of up to 50% is in fact common on unmanaged accounts.
-It’s usually better to get an AdWords expert on the job as the management fee is less than the waste and good AdWords marketing services will make the spend much more effective.
+The business of running an effective Ads campaign can be challenging as there are a number of complexities from keyword choice and keyword matching options, to device scheduling and bidding, goal tracking and more.
+Most small businesses find they waste a lot of their Ads budgets when doing the job themselves, waste of up to 50% is in fact common on unmanaged accounts.
+It’s usually better to get a Google Ads expert on the job as the management fee is less than the waste spend and good management will make the spend much more effective.

 Get in touch!
 Use the form on this page to see How Adsurf can Bring the Customers In!